maryawood/maryawood.github.io/posters.md

 ![](images/ISMB-poster.png)

 My poster from the 2<sup>nd</sup> annual Genomics in Action meeting (Nov.
 2016) at University of Oregon in Eugene, OR.
-I presented with my partner work we did as part of the Bioinformatics and Genomics Master's Program; we analyzed data from Jacob Corn's lab at Stanford University to put our new bioinformatics skills into practice.
+My partner and I presented work we did as part of the Bioinformatics and Genomics Master's Program; we analyzed CRISPR data from Jacob Corn's lab at Stanford University to put our new bioinformatics skills into practice.

 ![](images/CRISPR-poster.png)